Artanejp/common_source_project-fm7/source/readme.qt.txt

      This file contains comma separated fields, written at hex-decimal (not decimal), first is M$ Virtual Key Code,
      second is Qt's scan code.
+   ・Common UI components (at src/qt/gui ) are moved to shared lib. libCSPgui.so .
+   ・Installer (bash) script is available now; src/tool/installer_unix.sh .

 5.Status
 a.
 I tested to build only under Debian GNU/Linux "sid".